 Faith jumped.
 She'd thought Joey had succumbed to the medication again.
 "Oh.
 Thank you."
 "It must be like watching your life destroyed," he commented, with perception far beyond his years.
 She had been shocked to see how young he was when Rick had brought her into the room to introduce her.
+"I'd think you've seen worse things," she pointed out.

-In less than an hour they had Faith set up with their attorney, outfitted her with the gear she'd need, checked her over to make sure she knew how everything worked and had gotten themselves rigged out.
+"Yeah, but not quite as up close and personal."
+"Joey, I'm so glad you're recovering.
+That you're going to be okay."
+He reached for her hand and she took it, squeezing gently.
+"The guys will get Mark back.
+Don't you worry."
+Somewhere she found a smile for him.
+"I know they will.
+And thanks for saying that."
+In less than an hour they had Faith set up with their attorney, outfitted her with the gear she'd need and checked her over to make sure she knew how everything worked and gotten themselves rigged out.
 "What about the wet suits?"
 Faith asked, watching as Troy rolled them up into thin bundles.

-"Just in case," he told her.
+"Just in case," told her.
 "If we have to do a water drop we'll need them.
 But we'll wait on that."
 She noticed the men carried .45 caliber handguns, not the nine millimeter like hers.